-On July 16, 2020, the Thacher School was notified by Blackbaud of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
-Blackbaud is a cloud-based software company that provides services to thousands of schools, hospitals, and other non-profits.
+Beech Acres was notified by Blackbaud on July 16, 2020 of a ransomware attack on Blackbaud's network that the company discovered in May of 2020.
+Blackbaud reported that the attack took place between February 7, 2020 to May 20, 2020.
 Blackbaud reported that it conducted an investigation, determined that backup files containing information from some of its clients had been taken from its network, and an attempt was made to encrypt files to convince Blackbaud to pay a ransom.
 Blackbaud paid a ransom and obtained confirmation that the stolen files had been destroyed.
 Blackbaud also reported that it has been working with law enforcement.
+On September 29, 2020, Blackbaud provided Beech Acres with additional information about the scope of the incident.

-Upon learning of the incident from Blackbaud, the Thacher School conducted its own investigation of the Blackbaud services used by Thacher and the information provided by Blackbaud to determine what information was involved in the incident.
-On September 3, 2020, the Thacher School determined that the backup files contained certain information pertaining to 2 Maine residents, including the residents' name and bank account number.
+Following receipt of the notifications about the incident from Blackbaud, Beech Acres conducted its own investigation of the Blackbaud services used by Beech Acres and the information provided by Blackbaud to determine what information was involved in the incident.
+On November 5, 2020, Beech Acres determined that the backup files potentially contained personal information.
+Beech Acres subsequently identified information pertaining to two Maine residents, including the residents' name and financial account number.

-Beginning October 6, 2020, the Thacher School provided written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.1 A sample copy of the notification letter is enclosed.
-The Thacher School is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
-The Thacher School has also established a phone number where the individuals may obtain more information regarding the incident.
+Beginning today, January 15, 2021, Beech Acres is providing written notice to the Maine residents by mailing letters via United States Postal Service First-Class mail.
+A sample copy of the notification letter is enclosed.
+Beech Acres is recommending that the individuals remain vigilant to the possibility of fraud by reviewing their account statements for unauthorized activity.
+Beech Acres has also established a dedicated phone number where the individuals may obtain more information regarding the incident.

-Blackbaud has informed the Thacher School that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
-The Thacher School has also changed what information will be stored in donor records and are pursuing other security measures to reduce the risk of any further incidents.
+Blackbaud has informed Beech Acres that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect data and are undertaking additional efforts to improve the security of its environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.

-1 This report does not waive the Thacher School's objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.
+&lt;sup>1 This report does not waive Beech Acres' objection that Maine lacks personal jurisdiction over it related to any claims that may arise from this incident.